vatesfr/xen-orchestra/docs/docs/xo5/advanced.md

-# Advanced features
+# Additional features

 <InterfaceNote />

-This section is dedicated to all others Xen Orchestra "advanced features".
+This section is dedicated to all other Xen Orchestra features.

 ## Live Telemetry